-Email submittals must be sent to Vivian.Matuk@coastal.ca.gov and ethan.tratner@parks.ca.gov.
+Email submittals must be sent to ethan.tratner@parks.ca.gov and vivian.Matuk@coastal.ca.gov.

-Applications submitted to the U.S. Fish and Wildlife Service will not be accepted.
+Note: Applications submitted directly to the U.S. Fish and Wildlife Service will not be accepted.

 Eligible Applicants:

 - Non-profit organizations, local government entities, and private (for-profit) organizations. - Applicants must be able to demonstrate at least five years' experience in developing and implementing educational and outreach programs.
 The written summary of the outcome of the multi-year educational and outreach programs must be verifiable. - Grants will not be awarded to fund advocacy work.